redpanda-data/redpanda/docs/www/mirromaker2-migration.md

         └── connect-mirror-maker.properties
 ```

-The sample configuration is a great place to understand a number of the
+The sample configuration is a great place to understand a number of the settings for MirroMaker.

-settings for MirroMaker.
-For this example we will create a new configuration file.
-To create this file do the following within the config directory of the Kafka directory:
+To create a basic configuration file, go to the `config` and run this command:

     ```
     cat << EOF > mm2.properties